 The Centers for Disease Control in the U.S. conducted a large-scale study that found both too little and too much sleep are associated with a range of health conditions.
 These include diabetes and cardiovascular disease.

-The study can from 14 states, with over 54,000 participants over the age of 45.
-All had taken part in the CDC's Behavioural Risk Factor Surveillance System.
+The study came from 14 states, with over 54,000 participants over the age of 45.
+All had taken part in the CDC’s Behavioural Risk Factor Surveillance System.